usdot-fhwa-stol/cda1tenth-bringup/README.md

 - **vehicle:** Choose one option from the brackets.
 If you are using a physical car, choose `red_truck` or `blue_truck`.
 If you want to run a virtual test on your computer without hardware, choose `turtlebot`.
 - **record_bag:** Choose `true` if you want to record the vehicle data for later review, or `false` to ignore.
 Records are saved in a folder named cda_bags.

-## Post Launch Steps
+### Post Launch Steps

-If you are using a physical vehicle, you will use the RViz visualizer to provide the initial location and destination.
+You will use the RViz visualizer to provide the initial location and destination.

 1. On an external computer connected to the same network as the vehicle, open a new terminal and type `rviz2`.
 2. In the RViz program, go to File then Open Config and select the configuration file located in the rviz directory of this repository.